jturns/franklin/README.md

-This is a simple journal app named Franklin
+This may become simple journal app named Franklin.